Anastas Mikoyan: China

-Mikoyan was the first Politburo member to make direct contact with the Chinese Communist Party chairman, Mao Zedong.
-He arrived at Mao's headquarters on 30 January 1949, one day before the Nationalist government of Chiang Kai-shek was forced to abandon Nanjing, which was then China's capital, and move to Guangzhou.
-Mikoyan reported that Mao was proclaiming Stalin to be the supreme leader of world communism and 'teacher of the Chinese people', but in his report he added that Mao did not genuinely believe what he was saying.
-It was at Stalin's behest that Mikoyan asked that the Chinese communists arrest the US journalist Sidney Rittenberg.
+Mikoyan was the first Politburo member to make direct contact with the Chinese Communist Party Chairman, Mao Zedong.
+He arrived at Mao's headquarters at Xibaipo on 30 January 1949, one day before the Nationalist government of Chiang Kai-shek was forced to abandon Nanjing, which was then China's capital, and move to Guangzhou.
+It was there that Mikoyan held a "series of multihour negotiations" with Mao on behalf of Stalin.
+The secret mission laid the groundwork for Sino-Soviet relations following the communist victory in the Chinese Civil War.

 Czechoslovakia

 On 11 November 1951, Mikoyan made a sudden visit to Prague to deliver a message from Stalin to President Klement Gottwald insisting that Rudolf Slánský, former Secretary-General of the Communist Party of Czechoslovakia, should be arrested.
 When Gottwald demurred, Mikoyan broke off the interview to ring Stalin, before repeating the demand, after which Gottwald capitulated.
 This was the biggest single step towards the preparation of the Slánský Trial.
 Mikoyan's role in the repression in Czechoslovakia was kept secret until the Prague Spring of 1968.